 4. Avoid mistakes in your resume.
 Obviously, your résumé should not contain spelling and grammatical errors.
 Otherwise, it will make a very negative impression on employers and can eliminate any efforts to find a job.
 The best way to avoid typos and mistakes in your résumé is to have someone else read over it to check for these sorts of errors.
 You can also use spell-check online services, but keep in mind that they cannot fully guarantee the absence of errors.
 In general, just pay attention to details, try printing your résumé out to review, or use a spell-checking tool, and you will certainly be able to avoid mistakes in your résumé.

 5. Have you already prepared the perfect résumé and are ready to click the “Submit” button?
 Wait a minute.
 Make sure you’ve provided the correct contact information.
 It may seem silly, but lots of job applicants forget to include their contact details on a résumé or CV.
 Don’t make this small yet costly mistake!
 Put your full name, along with your phone number and email address.
 As for your email address, it needs to create a professional impression, so don’t use email names that may sound childish.
 Try to keep it clear and simple.
 Your first name together with your last name is a good way to go.
 In addition, employers often pay attention if there's a cover letter attached.
-It should indicate what you are interested in this job and why you consider yourself a best candidate.
+It should indicate what you are interested in this job and why you consider yourself the best candidate.

 Your résumé is your professional profile